NK Osijek: 2000–2015

 In the 2000–01 UEFA Cup, NK Osijek beat Brøndby 2–1 (2–1, 0–0) and Rapid Wien 4–1 (2–1, 2–0).
 In the 3rd round, Osijek beat Slavia Prague 2–0 at home, but lost 5–1 in Prague.
 Osijek finished third in the league once more.
 In the 2001–02 UEFA Cup, Osijek progressed past Dinaburg on away goals, beat Gorica in the first round, but then lost 3–5 to AEK Athens.
 In the 2003–04 HNL, Osijek had the first and second highest goalscorers in the division with Špehar scoring 18 and Goran Ljubojević scoring 16.
 The club then went through a long phase of mid-table finishes and mediocre results.

 NK Osijek was almost relegated during the 2013–14 season.
-On the final match day, Josip Barišić managed to score and keep Osijek afloat against Hrvatski dragovoljac.
+On the final match day, Josip Barišić eventually scored and keep Osijek afloat against Hrvatski dragovoljac.
 Osijek changed coaches on four occasions throughout the season.
 The following season, Osijek once again finished one position above the relegation play-off spot, finishing one point ahead of Istra 1961.